 Mostly because when it comes to enterprise UX design, organizations lag behind.
 The importance given to consumer solutions design doesn’t extend to enterprise solutions.
 There is a considerable shift in priority, goals, and quality between the two.
-The underlying question seems to be what does one gain from investing in the UX design of internal solutions.
+The underlying question seems to be what does one gain from investing in the UX design for enterprise apps.

 Surprisingly, a lot!
 Productive, sales, employee satisfaction- enterprise user experience design influences all these aspects.

 So, let us learn more about this important but underrated domain.
 What it is, how it is different, the challenges it poses, and things to consider while designing for enterprises – we will discuss all these topics in this article.

 2.Why is Enterprise UX Important